Whistleblowing

 In some cases you may need to provide a statement, or there may be a legal obligation to reveal the discloser’s identity.
 If this happens, we will make every effort to inform you in advance and protect you from any victimisation or harassment.

-If you report your concerns publicly before reporting (for example, to the media or on social media), in most cases you will lose your whistleblowing rights.
+If you report your concerns publicly before reporting (for example, to the media or on social media), in most cases you will lose your rights to protection under the law.

 Last updated